ben-manes/gradle-versions-plugin/README.md

 the section above it, and the topmost migrates to the current release.
 *Important*s are must-dos, *Tip*s are actions you should or may want to take, and *Note*s are things worth knowing that need no action.

+### v0.61.0

+In the next release, a coordinate whose one declared version has different latest versions across the aggregated projects is shown on one entry per latest version, where the entries were merged into the newest of them before:

+> [!IMPORTANT]
+> - A coordinate's group and name can now appear on two entries of one report,
+>   and in two of its sections.
+The projects behind each entry are included in
+>   `projects` (see [Multi-project builds](#multi-project-builds)), which is what
+>   separates them.
+A tool that keys the entries by group and name alone has to
+>   key them by the projects as well.

+> [!NOTE]
+> - A module that a platform bounds in one project and not in another is now up
+>   to date in the bounded project and outdated in the other, rather than
+>   outdated in both.
+The merged entry showed the bounded project an upgrade
+>   that is not available in it.
+> - A split entry can include an attribution line that the merged one left out.
+>   The line is left out when a project outside the platform's importers
+>   declares the module.
+Once the entries are split, that project is on an entry
+>   of its own, so the line is printed again (see [Report
+>   format](#report-format)).

 ### v0.60.0